Restream/reindexer-py/README.md

     (:obj:`QueryResults`): A QueryResults iterator

 #### Raises:
-    Exception: Raises with an error message when query is in an invalid state
+    ApiError: Raises with an error message when query is in an invalid state
-    Exception: Raises with an error message of API return on non-zero error code
+    ApiError: Raises with an error message of API return on non-zero error code

 <a id="pyreindexer.query.Query.delete"></a>